Qaaed/smart-campus-api/README.md

 ### 4.1 Sub-Resource Locator Pattern

 **Question:**
 Discuss the architectural benefits of the Sub-Resource Locator pattern.
-How does delegating logic to separate classes help manage complexity?
+How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive controller class?

 **Answer:**
 As an API grows, routing deeply nested paths inside a single parent controller turns the file into an unmaintainable massive Object.
 The Sub-Resource Locator pattern solves this by allowing the parent class to act as a router that delegates the request to a dedicated child class.